 Financial System

-The financial system is comprised of the Central Bank of Belize and a number of financial institutions.
+Belize’s financial system includes the Central Bank of Belize and several financial institutions.